 “We are not asking for anything, except the implementation of the resolutions and agreements asking for an end to the indiscriminate bombings, besiegement, torture, and use of chemical weapons by the regime,” Saleh says.
 “We know that the resolutions to stop these things are not being implemented in Syria because there is no respect for them.
 There needs to be a political will to stop this catastrophe.”

 The Syrian government has recently reiterated its intention to retake opposition-held areas of Aleppo by force.
 Too weak to accomplish this goal on its own, it has relied on Russian air support as well as ground forces supplied by regional allies.
 In the last few weeks, hundreds of civilians have reportedly been killed by strikes conducted by Russian and Syrian warplanes, which have been accused of indiscriminately targeting civilian areas of the city.
 An airstrike last week destroyed a humanitarian convoy organized by the Syrian Arab Red Crescent, killing at least 20 people in an attack that has been widely blamed on the Russian government.
 U.N.
-Secretary-General Ban Ki-moon has decried the attacks as likely war crimes, saying that the situation in Aleppo resembled a “slaughterhouse.”collapsed last week, Russian officials have vowed to continue fighting until opposition-held areas of the city are recaptured by the Syrian government.
+Secretary-General Ban Ki-moon has decried the attacks as likely war crimes, saying that the situation in Aleppo resembled a “slaughterhouse.”Since a brief ceasefire in Aleppo collapsed last week, Russian officials have vowed to continue fighting until opposition-held areas of the city are recaptured by the Syrian government.
 The forthcoming battle could be one of the biggest of Syria’s long-running civil war.
 Before the war, Aleppo was Syria’s largest city, and as many as 300,000 civilians live in opposition-held areas there.
 The joint Russian-Syrian assault has led to fears of revenge killings and disappearances against the civilian population if government forces regain full control.

 Saleh says that the work of the Civil Defense in Aleppo and elsewhere will continue despite the intensifying onslaught.
 Over 130 Civil Defense members have been killed in the line of duty since the organization was founded in 2013, including many who were killed in “double-tap” airstrikes intended to target rescuers.
 Though the civil war and his role in it have changed his life irrevocably, Saleh says that he and other Civil Defense members are driven to continue their work by religious conviction.
 The Civil Defense’s motto, “to save one life is to save all of humanity,” is adapted from a verse in the Quran.